I am a writer in Fort Collins, Colorado. My writing on HubPages is based on a lifelong fascination with animals and nature.

 Why a Dog?

 Try and find out as much as you can about the dog or puppy you are going to get.
 Don't be put off from picking the perfect companion just because you don't know the dog's genetic history; each animal is an individual.
 Your vet may be able to make a good guess about what possible breeds might be in the dog’s background which can give an idea of temperament and motivators, then pay close attention to the behavior of the particular animal when you meet it.
-Many shelters allow for you to “try out” a new dog, to ensure that the pet's temperament fits well into your household.
+Many shelters allow you to “try out” a new dog to ensure that the pet's temperament fits well into your household.

 Ages and Stages

 Mature dogs with exposure to children may be a more suitable pet for a child, and might even have training already.
 If you want a puppy for yourself or as a family pet, that can be an excellent choice.
-Participating in the early training can be very beneficial and rewarding for children and teens, teaching both discipline and empathy.
+Participating in early training can be very beneficial and rewarding for children and teens, teaching both discipline and empathy.
 Just understand that you will probably be doing the lion’s share of training and nurturing as your child is likely to be in school or occupied by other activities.
-A puppy may be appropriate for a teen, but remember that dogs can live between ten and twenty years, so you may end up with a dog of your own when they go off to college or to start their new life.
+A puppy may be an appropriate option for a teenager, but keep in mind that dogs can live for 10 to 20 years, so you may end up with a dog of your own when they go off to college or start their new life.

-Dogs and puppies make wonderful companions, but they require great amounts of attention, and usually training.
+Dogs and puppies make wonderful companions, but they require great amounts of attention and usually training.
 They are going to be work for you as well as work for your child.
-Puppies are still learning and can be fragile, so keep a close eye with toddlers if you choose either a puppy or a smaller breed dog, for the safety of the child and the pet.
+Puppies are still learning and can be fragile, so keep a close eye on toddlers if you choose either a puppy or a smaller breed dog, for the safety of the child and the pet.
 Do not discount dogs that are already adults, as they often can make wonderful additions to the family, and do visit your local shelter to see if the right dog for your family may be just waiting to be taken home.
 Due to the huge variety of canine companions available, be choosy.
-Pick the dog that is most suited to your household, because the wrong fit is a miserable thing for both pet and people, and a good fit is pure joy.
+Pick the dog that is most suited to your household, because the wrong fit is a miserable thing for both pets and people, while a good fit is pure joy.